garethpdx/identify_email_metadata/readme.txt

 >>>     email = pymail.Email(**unparsed_email)
 >>>     print('The email was signed by {0.signer}. {0.country} is the first referenced country.'.format(email))

-The modules are organized flatly and without a setup.py to support inspection and execution with minimal configuration or installation required.
+The modules are organized flatly and without a setup script to enable inspection and execution with minimal configuration or installation.
 No 3rd party libraries are required to run the demo.
+With Python 2.7 installed, the demo should run with either of the following commands, depending on whether the Python executable is available via path 1) or not 2).
+1) python demo.py, 2) demo.py.